billdueber/marc2solr_example/README.markdown

 * Make sure to set actuallySendToSolr to 'true'
 * Decide whether or not to set `cleanOutSolr`; if true, the target Solr install will be completely emptied before indexing begins.

-The logfile will again show you what's
+The logfile will again show you what's going on, including rough speeds.

 ## Speeding things up even more with threach